Lab Safety - Safe Use of Equipment

 By the very fact that these units are re-circulating it is even more critical that they are maintained, tested and operated correctly and in accordance with design and manufacturers requirements.

 For Units such as the Microbiological Cabinets the appropriate tests would normally be done by external service specialist, as part of the Cabinets re-certification for safe use of Haz Group 2/3 organisms.

-All re-circulating systems, provided with the intention of extracting/filtering hazardous substances, should be registered locally, test & inspection information noted and a copy of the schedule provided to Health and Safety Services at least annually.
+All re-circulating systems, provided with the intention of extracting/filtering hazardous substances, should be registered locally, test & inspection information noted and a copy of the schedule provided to Health and Safety at least annually.